Skip to main content

 and their different effects

-The cannabis plant presents a wide range of strains, each with individual effects.
-Some have a stimulating and mood-enhancing effect, perfect for creative moments and the day.
-Others, however, offer a calming effect, ideal for relaxing or relieving physical discomfort.
-Please note that individual reactions to cannabis can vary - conscious handling and knowledge of the respective strain are therefore crucial.
-Read more about the different modes of action here.
+The cannabis plant offers a wide range of strains, each with its own unique effects.
+Some are stimulating and mood-enhancing, perfect for creative moments and daytime activities.
+Others offer a calming effect, ideal for relaxation or relieving physical discomfort.
+Keep in mind that individual reactions to cannabis can vary – responsible use and knowledge of the specific strain are therefore crucial.
+Read more about the different effects here.

 Energizing